Rebirth Year Thirteen

 –NOTE: In DC Festival of Heroes: The Asian Superhero Celebration #1 Part 1—originally told in Batgirl Vol. 3 #1 and Bruce Wayne: The Road Home – Batgirl #1.
 Cassie Cain passes the torch to a returning Stephanie Brown, who becomes the new Batgirl.
 Like her time as Robin, Stephanie’s time as Batgirl won’t be for very long—only a couple months, after which she’ll return to her Spoiler moniker.

 –REFERENCE: In Doomsday Clock #6 and Justice Society of America Vol. 4 #6—originally told in “BRIGHTEST DAY / THE DARK THINGS.”
 Batman (Dick Grayson) and Supergirl take down the Japanese Water Elemental known as Naiad.
-Afterward, the JLA and JSA battle against Alan Scott, Obsidian, and the new Dr. Fate (the original Dr. Fate’s grandnewphew, Kent V Nelson), who have been possessed by the powerful (and sentient) cosmic artifact known as the Starheart.
+Afterward, the JLA and JSA battle against Alan Ladd-Scott, Obsidian, and the new Dr. Fate (the original Dr. Fate’s grandnephew, Kent V Nelson), who have been possessed by the powerful (and sentient) cosmic artifact known as the Starheart.
 The heroes are able to best their friends and restore them back to benevolent status quo.

 –REFERENCE: In Dark Nights: Metal #1-2, Nightwing Vol. 4 #29, and Batman: One Dark Night #1—originally told in Batman & Robin #4-6 (“REVENGE OF THE RED HOOD”).
 Batman (Dick Grayson) and Robin spy on a mob meeting between the Neon Dragons aka Neon Dragon Triad and Simon Hurt’s Mexican El Penitente drug cartel.
 Batman and Robin not only deal with the threat of an angry Jason Todd and his sidekick Scarlet, but they also combat the debuting Eduardo Flamingo—a flamboyant assassin representing El Penitente.
 Flamingo goes down, but not before shooting Damian in the spine.